Research Assistant Professor, Global Health

 - Email: email@example.com

 Gesine Meyer-Rath, MD, PhD, is a physician, health economist, and infectious disease modeler with seven years’ experience in economic evaluations of health care interventions.
-She is Research Assistant Professor of International Health at the Center for Global Health & Development working on the economics of HIV and antiretroviral treatment (ART) in resource-limited settings.
+She is Research Assistant Professor of Global Health at the Center for Global Health & Development working on the economics of HIV and antiretroviral treatment (ART) in resource-limited settings.
 Her focus lies on modeling methods for economic evaluation, including infectious disease modeling and decision analysis, and translating research into recommendations for public policy.
 Before joining the CGHD, she worked in the Pediatrics Department of Charité University Hospital Berlin and with the World Health Organization, where she helped with the generalized cost-effectiveness analysis of the ChoICE team and, in 2003, the calculation of the cost of WHO’s “3 by 5” program.
 From 2006 to 2008, she was a research fellow at the Health Policy Unit of the London School of Hygiene and Tropical Medicine (UK) and a visiting researcher at the Reproductive Health and HIV Research Unit of the University of the Witwatersrand in Johannesburg, South Africa.
 During this time, she developed mathematical models for the analysis of the cost, outcomes, and economic impact of ART provision in mining companies in South Africa and, for UNICEF, of global resource needs for the care of orphans and vulnerable children.
 She has worked in and trained health economists from four sub-Saharan African countries and has been resident in South Africa since 2006.
 Dr. Meyer-Rath currently works on modeling the budgetary requirements for national ART and PMTCT programs and on analyzing the cost and outcomes of pediatric ART provision.
 She holds an MD/PhD from Humboldt University and Free University, Berlin, Germany, and is pursuing a PhD in Health Economics at the London School of Hygiene and Tropical Medicine.

 - Costs and Outcomes of HIV/AIDS Treatment and PMTCT in Zambia